rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationSnapshot.md

 Starts a job that exports one or more files or folders from a fileset backup to the destination host.
 Returns the job status as of the job creation time.
 This job status includes the job ID.

 - There is a single argument of type FilesetExportSnapshotFilesInput.
 - Returns AsyncRequestStatus.
+### restoredomaincontroller
+Initiate Active Directory restore job

+Supported in v9.0+
+Initiates a job to restore Active Directory snapshots to their corresponding Domain Controllers or alternate hosts.
+Returns the job instance ID.

+- There is a single argument of type RestoreDomainControllerSnapshotInput.
+- Returns AsyncRequestStatus.
 ### restorevolumegroupfiles
 Restore files from the Volume Group snapshot